ledermann/docker-rails-base/README.md

 #### Continuous integration (CI)

-Example to build the application's image with GitHub Actions and push it to the GitHub Package registry:
+Example to build the application's image with GitHub Actions and push it to the GitHub Container Registry:

 ```yaml
 deploy: